kristoftunner/medicimage/README.md

 **Discussion with samer**
 For line: draw multiple separate line continuously
 For shape: after drawing an object -> select that object and go back to selection mode

+## TODOs/questions
+Store the document in an image - this way the objects that are drawn previously cannot be edited, because for that we need metadata

+Store the document with all the metadata (drawn objects and it's attributes) - this is heavy, but could be a very useful feature

+## Important features
+### customizable things
+- color of the instances should be changeable
+- text
+- thickness of lines
+- templates:
+  - skin template:
+    - number of slices
+    - number of